etsangsplk/hashgraph-ledger/README.md

     openssl genrsa -passout pass:mypassphrase -out private_key.pem 2048
     openssl rsa -in private_key.pem -passin pass:mypassphrase -pubout -out public_key.pem

-NOTE: If your private key file gets compromised or you lose the passphrase, it will become impossible to claim your stakes stored in the ledger.
+NOTE: If your private key file gets compromised or you lose the passphrase, it will become impossible to claim your stakes stored in the network.

 ## Contracts

-A QuantumLedger contract is just a javascript promise body.
+A Consensus Network contract is just a javascript promise body.
 Read more about javascript promises [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

     var myContract = function(resolve, reject) {
       ledger.doSomething().then(resolve);